 ANTENATAL CARE9 August 2020

 Also, your healthcare provider will look out for signs and symptoms of domestic violence or even ask if you are a victim.
 The information is sought in confidence and if you are not comfortable to talk about it in that visit you can do so when you feel comfortable in the next visit.
-This is important so that the aim of antenatal care is not defeated as victims of domestic violence might not be able to comply with their antenatal visits as their partners might not support them and also, would help indicate the need for any form of intervention for domestic violence.
+This is important so that the aim of antenatal care is not defeated.
+Victims of domestic violence might not be able to comply with their antenatal visits as their partners might not support them.
+Also, giving a history of domestic violence will help your healthcare provider to link you to the appropriate authority to handle the case.
 Most hospitals have social services and legal units which your healthcare provider might refer you to and there may be the need to report the case to the police.
 In some countries there are support groups for victims and even shelters for those who will not be safe in the immediate period going back to their homes after reporting the abuse.